If you didn’t get paper, you may get plastic from the Internal Revenue Service (IRS) as it continues to dole out stimulus payments.

-Your EIP card will arrive in a plain envelope from “Money Network Cardholder Services.”
+Your Economic Impact Payment (EIP) card will arrive in an envelope from “Money Network Cardholder Services.”
 Don’t throw it away thinking it’s junk mail or a scam.
-The Visa name will appear on the front of the EIP card; the back of the card has the name of the issuing bank, MetaBank, N.A.
-Note that you can’t request you receive your stimulus payment by debit card — it either arrives that way or it doesn’t.
+The Visa name will appear on the front of the EIP card; the back of the card has the name of the issuing bank, MetaBank, N.A., of Omaha, Nebraska.
+The envelope will also include the Treasury Department seal to help prevent people from throwing it away.
+Note that you can’t request to receive your stimulus payment by debit card — it either arrives that way or it doesn’t.

 Don’t throw away your stimulus payment by accident

 Why would you do that?
 For one thing, people are rightly suspicious of unsolicited cards received through the mail.
 In addition, the IRS might send you an EIP card even if its Get My Payment tool says you’ll be receiving a check.
 AARP has heard from members that some people suspect the cards are a fraud or an unsolicited credit card offer.
 As a result, some people have shredded them or thrown them away.

 Naturally, whenever there’s money involved, there are scammers trying to take it from you.
 Still, for the 4 million people who receive those EIP prepaid debit cards, the money can be a lifeline in the pandemic.
 Here’s how to avoid losing your stimulus payment.

 - You’ll get a letter with your EIP card telling you how to activate it.
 Be very careful that you call the phone number correctly.
 Don’t search the internet for the number.
 Scammers sometimes set up fake customer service numbers to deceive people and steal their personal information.